 The taste of Passoã is very, very sweet and full of fruity flavors.
 Passion fruit is dominant, but you can also taste other fruits like oranges and even hints of cherry.

 Because the liqueur is so sweet, it's most suitable for mixing cocktails.
 The most popular drink that relies on Passoã is the Porn Star Martini.
-This famous creation by Douglas Ankrah is one of the most sold cocktails in the UK.
+This famous creation by Douglas Ankrah is one of the best-selling cocktails in the UK.
+However, it also works nicely as an addition to tropical rum cocktails like a Mojito.

 What are liqueurs in general?